Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 Another former skater under Tutberidze, Polina Shuboderova, told a Russian news outlet that “even if you are tired or you are injured, you still go on the ice and work.”
 She also said under Tutberidze, each student has their weight recorded before practice and cannot have fluctuations in their weight beyond half a pound.

 It appears little has changed with Tutberidze’s most recent crop of skaters.
-Her choreographer, Daniil Gleikhengauz, remarked in an interview that Shcherbakova once said she was full after eating two shrimps for dinner and that she was lucky to not be obsessed with food like some other girls.
+Her choreographer, Daniil Gleikhengauz, remarked in an interview that Shcherbakova once said she was full after eating two shrimps for dinner and that she was lucky not to be obsessed with food like some other girls.

 Another new star

 Valieva only began competing at the senior level in the fall.
 But she immediately began stampeding her rivals, including her training mates.
 Her scores have broken world records.
-And her stunning success has already won her widespread acclaim in Russia; her fan club got her a Pomeranian, and she is an ambassador for Puma.
+And her stunning success already has won her widespread acclaim in Russia; her fan club got her a Pomeranian, and she is an ambassador for Puma.

 Figure skating veterans and casual Olympic observers alike marveled at Valieva’s short and long program in the team competition last week.
 Actor Alec Baldwin took to Instagram to thank Valieva for her “gift of heart-stopping beauty to the world.”